-39 Mills' translation of these two passages is so different, and so unrelated to the Av. text that I have not included them here for comparative purposes.
+$^{^{40}}$ Mills' translation of these two passages is so different, and so unrelated to the Av. text that I have not included them here for comparative purposes.

-40 Here is our Gatha verse Y43.12 line d. səraošō. ašī. mązā.rayā. hacimnō.
-And here is the phrase from Yy 27.6 vaŋhuš sraošō yō ašahe hacaite mąza.raya ...
+Here is our Gatha verse Y43:12 line d. səraošō. ašī. mązā.rayā. hacimnō.

+And here is the phrase from Yy 27:6 vaŋhuš sraošō yō ašahe hacaite mąza.raya ...

 As you can see, the Gatha verses mentions 'reward [ašī]' but not 'of truth' (which is implied).

 The YAv.
-Yy27.6 mentions 'of truth [ašahe]' but not 'reward' (which is implied).
+Yy27:6 mentions 'of truth [ašahe]' but not 'reward' (which is implied).

-41 Humbach 1991 Vol. 2, p.
+42 Humbach 1991 Vol. 2, p.
 142 (9).

-42 Humbach 1991, Vol. 2, p.
+43 Humbach 1991, Vol. 2, p.
 142 (9).

-43 In the Zamyad Yasht, §§ 1 through 6 name various mountains, the last named of which is Raevant,
+44 In the Zamyad Yasht, §§ 1 through 6 name various mountains, the last named of which is Raevant,

-"... and the mountain Raevant, and the other mountains to whom the mortals have given names formerly (taking them) from walking on and observing (the mountains)." § 6, Hintze 1994 translationp.
+[&]quot;... and the mountain Raevant, and the other mountains to whom the mortals have given names formerly (taking them) from walking on and observing (the mountains)." § 6, Hintze 1994 translationp.
 14.

-44 Although Darmesteter thinks that the name of this Mountain "Ushi-darena" means "keeper of understanding", Skjaervo 2003 is uncertain, believing it may mean "Crack-of-Dawn(?)".
+45 Although Darmesteter thinks that the name of this Mountain "Ushi-darena" means "keeper of understanding", Skjaervo 2003 is uncertain, believing it may mean "Crack~of~Dawn(?)".
 The question mark is Skjaervo's.

-45 Darmesteter translates words as 'holy'.
-I do not know which mss. he relied on in translating aš.x^{}āθrahe in the Intro. to the Zamyad Yasht as "holy happiness".
+Darmesteter translates words as 'holy'.
+I do not know which mss. he relied on in translating aš.x'āðrahe in the Intro. to the Zamyad Yasht as "holy happiness".
 Geldner's ft.
-5) to this word shows mss. variations ašaand ašahe المن سون (p.
-242), but these have to be scribal errors, because aša- 'truth' is written only with the letter $\overset{}{\smile}$ for the 'sh' sound.
-Whereas $a\breve{s}$ 'great' is written with the letter $\overset{}{\smile}$ for the 'sh' sound.
+5) to this word shows mss. variations ašaand ašahe משלש (p.
+242), but these have to be scribal errors, because aša- 'truth' is written only with the letter to for the 'sh' sound.
+Whereas aš 'great' is written with the letter for the 'sh' sound.
 These 'sh' sounding letters are discussed in Overview: Avestan Script, Pronunciation & Genesis.

-46 Detailed in Part Two: Light, Glory, Fire.
+47 Detailed in Part Two: Light, Glory, Fire.

-47 Taraporewala 1951 p.
-97 [$s\bar{u}$ - $\bar{a}\vartheta ra$], and p.
-195 [hu- $\bar{a}\vartheta ra$].
+$^{^{48}}$ Taraporewala 1951 p.
+97 [s\$\bar{u}\$-\$\bar{a}\theta ra], and p.
+195 [hu-\$\bar{a}\theta ra].

-48 The phrase describing fire as the 'son of Ahura Mazda' has been explained in detail in Part Two: Light, Glory, Fire (with many quotations given from Av. and Pahlavi texts to substantiate the explanation.
+The phrase describing fire as the 'son of Ahura Mazda' has been explained in detail in Part Two: Light, Glory, Fire (with many quotations given from Av. and Pahlavi texts to substantiate the explanation.
 But I will summarize it here.
 In the Gathas, Wisdom is called the Father of truth.
 In other words, the Divine is the genesis of truth.
 Wisdom generates truth, makes it real.
-And fire is a metaphor for truth ("...Thy truth-strong fire..."
-Y43.4), so calling 'fire' the son of the Lord Wisdom is a poetic way of saying that truth is born of Wisdom, or Wisdom produces truth.
+And fire is a metaphor for truth ("...Thy truthstrong fire..."
+Y43:4), so calling 'fire' the son of the Lord Wisdom is a poetic way of saying that truth is born of Wisdom, or Wisdom produces truth.
 We see this even more clearly in the Pahlavi texts quoted in that chapter, which show that the fire/glory in existence is generated (birthed) by the Source fire which is the Divine.
-Another aspect of this idea is seen in the Pahlavi texts which describe the fire in all things - plants, animals, the clouds, the world itself - a poetic way of indicating the immanence of the Divine in all things.
+Another aspect of this idea is seen in the Pahlavi texts which describe the fire in all things ~ plants, animals, the clouds, the world itself ~ a poetic way of indicating the immanence of the Divine in all things.

-49 Darmesteter gives the Pahlavi titles for each of these sections, but the text of the sections is in YAv (as Geldner shows).
-For example, Sirozah 1.1 is entitled 'Ormazd' and consists of one sentence only ~ all of which pertains to the Lord Wisdom.
+50 Darmesteter gives the Pahlavi titles for each of these sections, but the text of the sections is in YAv (as Geldner shows).
+For example, Sirozah 1:1 is entitled 'Ormazd' and consists of one sentence only ~ all of which pertains to the Lord Wisdom.